 Even King David had many wives.
 1 Chronicles 3 lists Ahinoam, Abigail, Maachah, Haggith, Abital, Eglah, and Bath-shua.
-While the Bible names seven women as David’s spouses, it’s possible that he had more, as well as multiple concubines.
-As if 7 wasn’t a lot of wives, David’s son, Solomon, outdid David by 100 fold.
+While the Bible names seven women as David’s spouses, it’s highly likely that he had many more, as well as multiple concubines (2 Samuel 12:1-10).
+As if 7+ weren’t a lot of wives, David’s son, Solomon, outdid David by 100 fold.
 King Solomon had 700 wives and 300 concubines (1 Kings 11:3).
 (One might justifiably ask why Christians take marriage and relationship advice from a man like that.)

 Different Biblical Views of Marriage

 So far, we’ve seen that there are at least two Biblical views of marriage: monogamy and polygamy.
 You can have multiple wives and concubines and still not have disobeyed God.
 But there are more Biblical views of marriage in Scripture.
 Deuteronomy 22:28-29 tells us that rape victims must marry their rapist (and never get a divorce as long as he is still alive).
 In the same book of the Bible, we are told that men can invade foreign lands and capture female slaves and force them to be their wives (Deuteronomy 21:10-14).
 If she doesn’t please you though, the Bible says you can set her free (how nice).
 Speaking of sex slaves, the Bible also says it is a father’s right to sell off his daughters (Exodus 21:7-9).